thewtex/tmux-mem-cpu-load/README.rst

 ===========

-Two programs are provided for system monitoring in the *hardstatusline* of **GNU Screen**: a CPU usage monitor and a memory usage monitor.
+Two programs are provided for system monitoring in the *hardstatus* line of **GNU Screen**: a CPU usage monitor and a memory usage monitor.
 These programs are intended to use minimal system resources.